FazioNico/dDrive/README.md

 ## Support

-If you like this project, please consider supporting it by giving a ⭐️
+If you like this project, please consider supporting it by giving a ⭐️ on Github and sharing it with your friends!